p-samuel/apkmon/README.md

 ## Notes

 - Only monitors `.so` files to avoid infinite deployment loops.
-If this happens, maybe your project is rebuilding itself, or something else is causing the .so files to be recreated.
+If this happens, maybe your project is rebuilding itself, or something else is causing the .so files to be created consecutively.
 It should only build when the .so files flag `FILE_ACTION_ADDED` is detected.
 - Automatically detects Android emulators using `adb devices`
 - Supports multiple project monitoring simultaneously